ROCm-DS/hipDF/docs/install/INSTALL.md

 ```

 > **NOTE:**
-> At this time you can deactivate the conda cup_dev environment using
+> At this time you can deactivate the conda cupy_dev environment using
 > `conda deactivate`, though it will be deactivated automatically when you
 > activate the next environment (`hipdf_dev`) in the following steps.